What’s the Difference between Solvable & Perpetual Problems?

 In my work with clients, I use a combination of Narrative Therapy and Solution-Focused Brief Therapy to create a space where the client is the expert in the room and ultimately knows how to use goal setting and exploring solutions to help them “re-write” their personal story.
 Therapists often use a combination of theoretical approaches to best fit the needs of their clients.
 So asking a therapist which theoretical approach they are most familiar with or use the most often can give you some insight into the type of therapeutic setting you’ll be stepping into.

 One of the single best ways to decide if a therapist is a good fit for your specific needs is to sit in session with them.
 If a therapist offers a FREE initial consultation either by phone or in person, I would definitely take it!
 This person will be the one that you share some of your deepest emotional concerns and biggest secrets with, so make sure it is someone you feel that you can trust.
 Although not all therapists offer free consultations, even if you pay for a first session, don’t hesitate to let the therapist know that the relationship isn’t clicking and you will be continuing your search for the therapist that is best for you.
 Any decent therapist will respect this decision, and it is more common than you think.
 Don’t settle in just because you’ve started the process with them.
 Therapy is something that you have to make a long term commitment to, so make sure it is a relationship you are willing to invest your time and money into.

 Overall, therapy is a unique journey for each individual person.
 Do your research and take your time finding someone to start that journey with.

-If you are interested in working with a culturally-competent, solution focused therapist in the San Diego area…contact me at 619-363-3127 or request an appointment here.
+If you are interested in working with a culturally-competent, solution focused therapist in the San Diego area…contact me here.
 I look forward to hearing from you and learning more about your story!